Latest News

 Hailing from the Western Suburbs of Sydney, Pauly never considered himself ‘sporty’ but grew up interested in water sports and car racing.
 From a young age, he has been passionate about donating his time to help others, becoming a St John’s Ambulance cadet from just 8 years old.

-His journey took a significant turn when he joined the Army as a medic, serving his country during the 1970s.
+His journey took a significant turn when he joined the Army as a medic.
 After his discharge, Pauly transitioned to a career in nursing, dedicating a decade to helping others in a different capacity.
 Since then, he has worked as a case worker, continuing his commitment to serving others.

 Regardless of his impact in the community, Pauly’s personal journey post service has not been an easy one.
 He has faced challenges with both his mental and physical health, which has left him in a wheelchair with no use of his legs and at times struggling with his mental health.